Skip to navigation Skip to content

 Status

-Work will resume in October 2024 and take place primarily October through February.
-It will take a few winters to complete.
+The next phase of work will resume in late November 2024 and take place primarily through April 2025.
+It will take a few winters to complete the entire project, though.
 Crews may also do follow-up hand and mechanical work in the spring and summer from time to time.

 Funding